madcapprince/dynamic-sheen/README.md

 	textClass: '' - OPTIONAL: If you want to add a class that styles the text, you can do it here.

 	node: 'div' - Defaults to 'div' - You can have your sheen fall inline by using 'span'.
+If you use span, you may want to add 'nbsp;' instead of regular spaces in order to make sure the copy stays on one line.

 	baseColor: '#ff00cc' - The color of the text under the glow.
 This is set as a background color.